How to choose the right social listening tool and provider

 5. What kind of training and support do you provide?

-Much like pricing structures, client success and support is another area where vendors offer different levels of support.
+Like most pricing structures, client success and support is an area where vendors offer different levels of support.

 The onboarding process for each tool can be very different.
 Some providers offer one-on-one training and enablement, while others just offer training videos or expect users to have prior experience with social listening software.

 When it comes to support, vendors offer various packages – from full-service consulting, down to invoicing you for submitting a support request.
-Ask all the questions you need to in order to be clear on how client support works, and what happens if your needs change.
+Ask all the questions you need to clarify how client support works, and what happens if your needs change.

 This can also be an area where you can ultimately save money: if your team is highly experienced and won’t need hands-on direction from product experts, you can opt for a lower-level of support.